learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-14-configuring_jenkins.md

 You may have noticed that we use scripts to stop containers and remove images, strangely it did not work directly via ssh commands.
 We will come back to this on a later stage why this happened.
 The scripts just contain a single standard command.

+**[UPDATE 24.05.2015]**
+The problem with commmands that contain stacked calls like `$(...)` is actually that these commands will be executed on the current machine - which in our case is wrong because we ssh to our second server.
+Another solution would be to include ssh after the `$`, but this would clutter the commands too much and make them error prone against typos.

 `stopContainer`: